Managers: Arizona State University Vascular Plant Herbarium

 This flora is a joint project of the US Fish and Wildlife Service's Region Two Inventory and Monitoring Program and the National Park Service's Southwest Network Collaborative.

-The collaborative on-line flora of National Park Service units in the interior western United States.
+The collaborative on-line flora of National Park Service units of the Intermountain Region.

 Managers: Intermountain Consortium